everfu/solitude.js.org/docs/config/basic.md

 ---
 title: Basic Configuration
-description: Solitude Theme Basic Configuration
+description: Configuration Basics for the Solitude Theme
 ---

 # Basic Configuration

 ## Site Configuration

-Modify various information of the website, such as title, subtitle, and email.
+Here, you can modify various aspects of your website, such as the title, subtitle, and email.

 :::code-group
 ```yaml [_config.yml]